Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Card Tricks**

     You learn the *Thaumaturgy* and *Guidance* cantrip.
-When you cast those cantrips through card deck and you can use it to create illusions that duplicate the effects of stage magic or use it to reveal a divination to a target.
+When you cast those cantrips through card deck and you can use it to create Illusions that duplicate the effects of stage magic or use it to reveal a Divination to a target.
 You can conceal the verbal and somatic components of the spell as ordinary conversation or card handling.

 - **Hidden Ace**